vitaly-t/pg-promise/README.md

 There can be multiple database objects instantiated in the application from different connection details.

 To get started quickly, see our [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) tutorial.

+And once you get it all up and running, have a look at [pg-monitor], which can work a treat for monitoring queries in your application.

 # Usage